DemocracyEarth/community./Academy.md

 ***"Privacy is necessary for an open society in the electronic age.
 Privacy is not secrecy.
 A private matter is something one doesn't want the whole world to know, but a secret matter is something one doesn't want anybody to know.
 Privacy is the power to selectively reveal oneself to the world.”***

 Yet perhaps the most powerful message of the manifesto was that in order for society to successfully enter into the electronic era, it would be necessary to increase individual privacy.
 The Cypherpunk movement and its vision of an electronic era that guaranteed the human right to privacy has inspired generations of new dreamers to continue using cryptography in pioneering ways.
 Blockchain technology was one of these ways.
-Throughout the next sections of this unit we will explore the various components that were combined to create the Bitcoin network.
+Throughout the next sections of this unit we will explore the various components that were combined to create the bitcoin network.

 ## 2.2 Peer-to-peer networks
 ### “A purely  peer-to-peer   version   of  electronic  cash  would  allow  online payments  to be sent  directly from one party to another without  going through a financial institution.”